valivarthi007/cs2cs/FIND.md

 				3) find / -type f -name '[aeiouAEIOU]*'
 				4) find ~/ -type l
 				5) find /usr/bin -type f -size +5M -mtime +60

+Interview Questions

+	Explain the basic syntax of the find command in Linux.

+	How can you search for all files with a specific name in a directory and its subdirectories using find?
+Provide an example command.

+	What is the purpose of the -type option in the find command?
+Can you give an example of how it's used?

+	How can you search for all directories in a directory tree using find?

+	Explain the difference between the -maxdepth and -mindepth options in the find command.
+When would you use each of them?

+	How would you search for files modified within the last 7 days using the find command?
+Provide an example command.

+	What does the -exec option do in the find command, and how is it used?
+Provide an example of using -exec to perform an action on found files.

+	Can you search for files with specific permissions using the find command?
+If so, how?

+	What is the purpose of the -delete action in the find command?
+When should you be cautious when using it?

+	Explain how you can search for files owned by a specific user or group using the find command.
+Provide an example command for each scenario.

+	How can you search for files based on their size using the find command?
+Give an example of searching for files larger than 100MB.

+	What is the purpose of the -print action in the find command?
+When is it used?

+	How does the -name option work in the find command, and how is it different from regular expressions?

+	Explain the use of logical operators such as -and, -or, and ! in conjunction with the find command.
+Provide an example of how they can be used together in a search query.

+	What does the -follow option do in the find command, and when might you use it?

+	What is the significance of the -xdev option in find?
+When would you use it?

+	How can you search for files based on their access time (atime) using the find command?
+Provide an example command.

+	What is the difference between searching for files based on modification time (mtime) and access time (atime) using find?